MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

 ## Zero retention on source table

-In some instances, data is ingested to a source table only as a stepping stone to the target table, and you do not want to keep the raw data in the source table.
+Sometimes data is ingested to a source table only as a stepping stone to the target table, and you don't want to keep the raw data in the source table.
 Set a soft-delete period of 0 in the source table's [retention policy](retentionpolicy.md), and set the update policy as transactional.
 In this situation:

 * The source data isn't queryable from the source table.
 * The source data isn't persisted to durable storage as part of the ingestion operation.